haskell-suite/haskell-src-exts/CONTRIBUTING.md

     `tests/examples`, then run `dist/build/test/test --accept`.
 Use the `--pattern NAME` option to run only these new tests.

-    Tests should be added in a commit separate from the code changes.
+    New tests should be added in a commit separate from the code changes.
+On the other hand, if your change breaks some tests, the tests should be preferably updated in the same commit.
 1. Build with `cabal build` and check that your changes don't generate new warnings.
 1. Run `git diff --check` on your changes to check that you aren't committing any